Attorney client satisfaction award

 Gross Negligence

 If your employer places you in a dangerous environment that puts your life at risk, you can sue.
 In this case, your employer is breaking state laws and is being grossly negligent towards employees.
-For example, if there is a gas leak in the facility and the employer wanted to save money by not having it repaired, this would be a form of negligence worthy of a lawsuit.
+For example, if there is a gas leak in the facility and the employer wants to save money by not having it repaired, this would be a form of negligence worthy of a lawsuit.
 However, your attorney would need to prove your employer was purposely negligent.

 How much does workers’ compensation pay in Georgia?